youozhan/mfadt-thesisstudio-1/prototyping-2.md

 #### Form (2nd Iteration)
 ![alt text](Assets/IMG_4440.JPG "Receipt")

 This is based on the feedback collected from the first prototype.
+It presents the list of services, the data being used, and the list of technologies with a format of receipt as the proof of transactions.

 ![alt text](Assets/IMG_5381.JPG "User Test")
 ![alt text](Assets/IMG_8845.JPG "Receipt")